top of page

 Les Pains de faisans à la Milanaise

-Moulds of puréed pheasant meat flavoured with truffles
+Moulds of puréed pheasant meat flavoured with truffles;

-And dressed in thick a sauce made by blending a tomato
+and dressed in thick a sauce made by blending a tomato

 sauce with macaroni, cheese, ham, pickled tongue,